discord-haskell/discord-haskell/README.md

 ## Quick notes

+Use `Control.Exception.finally` with `stopDiscord` to safely kill background threads.
-rest/gateway background threads aren't killed on ^C in ghci (exit ghci and reopen to kill threads)
+(otherwise exit ghci and reopen to kill threads)

 If you don't need to use `nextEvent` you should login with `loginRest`.
-`loginRestGateway` uses a `Chan` that will fill up as time goes on.
+`loginRestGateway` will fill up a `Chan Event` as time goes on.

 If the library crashes look at `the-log-of-discord-haskell.txt` file.

 The examples will work on the `master` branch.
 The `dev` branch has the most recent (potentially) breaking changes.

 ## Getting Started